-This is kind of a bad way to start a story, but that's just what it was.
-A moment when I couldn't talk and just looked around me with my jaw dropped, almost forgetting to breathe.
+This is the worst way to start a story, but that's just what it was.
+A moment when I couldn't talk and just looked around me with my jaw dropped, almost forgetting how to breathe.

 When our trip from Riga to Tallinn was cancelled, my friend Judith and I started looking for a fun alternative: Something close to Riga and cheap to get to.